rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/_index.md

 >
 >- Each project role listed above, including `Owner`, `Member`, and `Read Only`, is comprised of multiple rules granting access to various resources.
 You can view the roles and their rules on the Global > Security > Roles page.
 >- When viewing the resources associated with default roles created by Rancher, if there are multiple Kuberenetes API resources on one line item, the resource will have `(Custom)` appended to it.
 These are not custom resources but just an indication that there are multiple Kubernetes API resources as one resource.
->- The `Manage Project Members` role allows the user to manage any members of the project **and** grant them any project scoped role regardless of their access to the project resources.
+>- The `Manage Project Members` role allows the project owner to manage any members of the project **and** grant them any project scoped role regardless of their access to the project resources.
 Be cautious when assigning this role out individually.

 ### Defining Custom Roles
 As previously mentioned, custom roles can be defined for use at the cluster or project level.
 The context field defines whether the role will appear on the cluster member page, project member page, or both.